Marketing exposure

-Sometimes referred as Advertising Exposure, Marketing Exposure is the degree to which a company’s target market is exposed to the company’s communications about its product/ services, initiatives, etc. Exposure is the product of a marketing strategy, and once the strategy is implemented it is only a matter of time before exposure is put into action.
+Marketing exposure, sometimes referred as advertising exposure, is the degree to which a company's target market is exposed to the company’s communications about its product/ services, initiatives, etc. Exposure is the product of a marketing strategy, and once the strategy is implemented it is only a matter of time before exposure is put into action.
 Consumers recognize "marketing exposure" when the company creates and promotes a campaign.
 There are three types of marketing exposure: intensive, selective, and exclusive.

 Overview

 Marketing exposure is put into action after a marketing strategy has been implemented.
 In the marketing world, exposure is a number within a portfolio.
 In the consumer world, exposure is a company's campaign or brand that is trying to market specific products to help service the consumer.
 It is also a way to make a business stand out in the marketplace.
 Without marketing exposure, campaigns would be non-existent and therefore companies would suffer.